prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 ###### Gradle depends on over 300 previous versions of itself.

-- Try to go the if we can compile ourself corretly after skipping trough several steps.
+- Try to go the if we can compile ourself correctly after skipping trough several steps.
 Git tags seems to be good indicators.

 Bootstrapping: Mapping the problem space